RusJaI/swagger-linter/README.md

 - **Validation level 1**: validate API definition(s) as in WSO2 API Manager 4.2.0 when Relaxed Validation enabled
 - **Validation level 2**: validate API definition(s) as in WSO2 API Manager 4.2.0

-## if you are building the source code and use this
+## If you are building the source code and use this

 Use Node version 16